ninhnguyennhut/linux-4.14.x/Documentation/media/uapi/v4l/dev-subdev.rst

 by the driver, depending on the properties of the underlying hardware.

 The coordinates to a step always refer to the actual size of the previous step.
-The exception to this rule is the sink compose rectangle, which refers to the sink compose bounds rectangle --- if it is supported by the hardware.
+The exception to this rule is the source compose rectangle, which refers to the sink compose bounds rectangle --- if it is supported by the hardware.